Komaru-cats/BACAP-CriteriaSync/datapacks/complete_collection/ReadMe.txt

-Complete Collection v2.2.0
+Complete Collection v2.3.2
-for BlazeandCave's Advancement Pack Featuring a very hard to get advancement with appropriate xp gain, and a small secret advancement for doing it twice, a reward that will confuse those not in on the joke (which I myself forgot), and a special trophy(?)
+for BlazeandCave's Advancement Pack featuring a very hard to get advancement with appropriate xp gain, and a small secret advancement for doing it twice, or thrice, a reward that will confuse those not in on the joke, and a special trophy(?)
+And it keeps growing with more advancements!

 Turns out install function is unneeded, so...